hrutvikyadav/my-telescope-spartan-plugin/README.md

 ## Installation

 > [!HINT]
-> Depends on taskwarrior and telescope plugin for neovim
+> Depends on taskwarrior, timewarrior and telescope plugin for neovim
 > I am using `taskwarrior 3.2.0`